 Finally, while not every AD&D policy will have this, the accidental death insurance policy whose rates we sampled above (Mutual of Omaha’s Guaranteed ADvantage policy, to be specific) has a particularly attractive add-on feature.

 It offers what is called a “return of premium” rider.
-If you purchase this rider, you’ll pay more upfront, but you’ll put yourself in a win-win situation.
+If you purchase this rider, you’ll pay more upfront but put yourself in a win-win situation.

 Not only will your policy pay out a death benefit if you die an accidental death, but if you outlive the term of the policy (you cannot renew this and most accidental death policies beyond age 80), then Mutual of Omaha will refund 100% of the premiums you’ve paid.

 The table below shows the rates men and women 18-50 would have to pay to purchase the specified amount of coverage PLUS the return of premium rider.
-Note that this rider is not available to individuals over the age of 50.
+Note that this rider is not available to individuals over 50.

 Monthly Rates for Accidental Death Insurance + ROP Rider